Factors Affecting Self-Concept Across Health and Culture

 - Cultural factors: Identity norms, beauty standards, discrimination, acculturation stress.

-- Behavioral factors: Coping style, social interaction patterns, health behaviors, media-engagement habits.
+- Behavioral factors: Coping style, social interaction patterns, health behaviors, self-presentation patterns, and media-engagement habits.

 Nursing Assessment